lolinlab/parallelEMD/README.md

 (2) nm: number of modes desired

-(3) nsift: number of sifting, please use 10. (will set as default in
+(3) nsift: number of sifting, please use 10. (will be set as default in

-futer version)
+future version)

 ### output: